Restaurant Waitlist Management: Best Practices for 2026

 Set realistic wait time expectations

 Quoting 25 minutes when you expect 20 keeps guests pleasantly surprised.
 Quoting 15 when it actually takes 30 creates frustration and walk-aways.
-Slightly conservative estimates work better than optimistic ones because guests remember when reality doesn't match what they were told.
+Slightly conservative estimates work consistently better than optimistic ones, because guests remember when reality doesn't match what they were told.

 Display accurate wait times in real time

-A TV or tablet at the entrance showing live queue positions reduces interruptions.
-When guests can watch their status update, they stop approaching the host stand every few minutes to ask "are we next?"
-That frees staff to focus on seating rather than answering the same question repeatedly.
+A TV or tablet at the entrance showing live queue positions cuts interruptions.
+When guests can watch their status update, they stop approaching the host stand every few minutes.
+That frees staff to focus on seating.

 Send table-ready notifications automatically

-Automatic text alerts reach guests wherever they are.
+Automatic SMS notifications reach guests wherever they are.
 No shouting names across a noisy lobby, no losing parties who stepped outside or wandered to the bar.
 The guest gets a text, walks over, and sits down.

 Adjust seating pace based on live queue data